 Publication of the Year

 Based in Watertown, MA, this is a colorful, mostly-recipes quarterly magazine written for kids.
 You won’t find ads for Coca-Cola here — or any ads, for that matter.
 The publisher and editor write most of the recipes.
-Click on the magazine covers to read them online.
-Read more about ChopChop’s content and philosophy here.

 Each of the three pieces is quite different.
 The first two are well-reported articles based on news or trends, with a strong point of view reinforced by quotes and sometimes studies.
 The third, while a trend piece, becomes a long travelogue, a study of place through food.
 Recipes appear in the second piece as examples of a food philosophy the writer advances.